Uplift » Construction Accident Lawsuit FAQs | Uplift Legal Funding

 What are the statutes of limitations for construction site accident lawsuits?

-This depends on the details of the accident and where the accident occurs, as different states have their own laws.
-For example, the statute of limitations can be as short as two years and as long as six years in Minnesota, depending on alternate theories of liability.
+This depends on the details of the accident and where it occurs, as different states have their own laws.
+For example, the statute of limitations can be as short as two years or as long as six years in Minnesota, depending on alternate theories of liability.
 If a government entity is at fault, an even shorter statute of limitations may apply.
-If you have not filed a claim before the applicable statute of limitations has run, you will no longer be able to recover your damages.
-Consult your attorney to learn what statute of limitations specifics apply to you.
+If you do not file a claim before the applicable statute of limitations expires, you will no longer be able to recover your damages.
+Consult an attorney to learn which specific statute of limitations applies to your case.

 What is my construction accident worth?

-This varies and depends on the extent of the injury, the length of the injury, the length you are out of work and whether you are able to return to work.
-While some accidents are worth a few thousand dollars, other accidents might be worth millions of dollars.
+This varies and depends on the extent and duration of the injury, how long you are out of work, and whether you are able to return to work.
+While some accidents are worth a few thousand dollars, others might be worth millions of dollars.
 An experienced construction accident lawyer can best assess the value of your case and negotiate for the maximum settlement.

 Credit Card Icon